meltyourface/blank/posts/Sacrificial-priestess/Blood-Rituals-and-Forgotten-Deities-A-Study-of-The-Sanguine-Sacrament/index.md

 ---
 Selected Verse: "In umbrae noctis, cantus sanguinis tollit, et dei ignoti revelantur."

-Translation: In the shadow of night, the blood song rises, and unknown gods are revealed.
+**Translation**: In the shadow of night, the blood song rises, and unknown gods are revealed.

 In-depth Analysis and Interpretation: